tyceerickson/ai-soc-pipeline/docs/09-executive-summary.md

 - **7** unique malware binaries captured and VirusTotal-verified
 - Peak day (May 23): **2,019,221** alerts in 24 hours

 The attack surface was a small set of exposed services on a single VPS.
-The volume represents the baseline threat level any internet-connected system faces — roughly one attack event every 1.3 seconds at the average background rate.
+The volume represents the baseline threat level any internet-connected system faces — on the order of 20+ attack events per second at sustained volume.

 ### Live Malware Capture — WannaCry Still Propagating